SixArm/mast-cell-help/topics/multisystem-disease/index.md

 * Rheumatoid Arthritis (RA) is another autoimmune disease that primarily affects the joints but can also involve multiple systems, leading to symptoms like fatigue and inflammation in other organs.

-* Sarcoidosis: Sarcoidosis is a condition characterized by the formation of granulomas (small inflammatory nodules) in various tissues and organs, such as the lungs, skin, eyes, and lymph nodes.
+* **Sarcoidosis**: Sarcoidosis is a condition characterized by the formation of granulomas (small inflammatory nodules) in various tissues and organs, such as the lungs, skin, eyes, and lymph nodes.

 * Systemic Sclerosis (Scleroderma) is an autoimmune disease that can cause skin thickening and affect multiple organ systems, including the blood vessels, lungs, heart, gastrointestinal tract, and kidneys.

-* HIV/AIDS: Human Immunodeficiency Virus (HIV) can lead to Acquired Immunodeficiency Syndrome (AIDS), affecting the immune system and leading to various multisystem complications, including opportunistic infections and malignancies.
+* **HIV/AIDS**: Human Immunodeficiency Virus (HIV) can lead to Acquired Immunodeficiency Syndrome (AIDS), affecting the immune system and leading to various multisystem complications, including opportunistic infections and malignancies.

 * Sjögren's Syndrome is an autoimmune disease that primarily affects the exocrine glands, leading to dryness of the eyes and mouth, and can also involve other organ systems.